New York, Westchester and Boston Railway: Bronx

-In West Farms, catenary bridge #1, the first northbound catenary bridge after the NYW&B branches off of the NH, remains.
+In West Farms, catenary bridge #1, the first northbound catenary bridge after the NYW&B branched off of the NH, remains.

-An abandoned station entrance parallel to the Whitlock Avenue station currently exists over the Hell Gate Line.
-This station entrance is the former location of the now-demolished Westchester Avenue station.
+The abandoned head house of the demolished Westchester Avenue station still exists over the Hell Gate Line.

 Larchmont/Town of Mamaroneck

 The former Larchmont Gardens station on New Harmon Drive just off Weaver Street now houses a Girl Scouts facility.

 Village of Mamaroneck

-Concrete abutments for overpasses can be seen throughout Mamaroneck.
-From East to West (or North to South):
+Concrete abutments for overpasses can be seen throughout Mamaroneck: